mcci-catena/docker-iot-dashboard/README.md

 ## Future work
 Although the dashboard is already very useful, it's incomplete.
 Please refer to `TODO.md`, and also note that we're considering the following.
 Check in for updates!

-1. add a script to setup the passwords initially for grafana and for access to node-red and influxdb.
+1. Add a script to setup the passwords initially for grafana and for access to node-red and influxdb.
-2. admin script to show roles and maintain the htpasswd
+2. Admin script to show roles and maintain the htpasswd
-3. add the auto-update cron script -- right now you have to restart in order to get the SSL certs updated.
+3. Add the auto-update cron script -- right now you have to restart in order to get the SSL certs updated.
 Not a big deal, as the patches-requiring-reboot interval is shorter than the life of the certs, but still, this should be fixed.
 4. Switch to [phusion](https://github.com/phusion/baseimage-docker) for the base image, instead of ubuntu.
-6. providue suitable intial files for Grafana and NodeRed, assuming Catena-4450 sensor node.
+6. Providue suitable intial files for Grafana and NodeRed, assuming Catena-4450 sensor node.
-7. the intial script should prompt for the data base name.
+7. The intial script should prompt for the data base name.

 ## Acknowledgements
 This builds on work done by Johan Stokking of [The Things Network](www.thethingsnetwork.org) for the staging environment.
 Additional adaptation done by Terry Moore of [MCCI](www.mcci.com).